hoangcaominh/RealTimeDRCPointsDisplayer/README.md

 - "Misses": The number of times you lose a life
 - "Bombs": The number of times you use a bomb
 - "Survival Points": Current points you have in survival challenge
-- "Scoring Points": Current points you have in scoring challenge
+- "Scoring Points": Current points you have in scoring challenge.
+For WBaWC this will display your current score instead.

 ## Extra Box (between the Misses/Bombs box and the Survival Points box)